seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

 Crime Scene
 ```

-You cannot witness the event directly.
+You did not witness the event.

-Instead, you reconstruct reality using:
+Instead, you reconstruct reality from evidence:

 ```text
 Metrics